bramses/commonplace-bot/README.md

 #### `delve`

 Above in the reading section we discussed the importance of being able to have complete context to make a good curation choice.
 The `delve` button interaction allows you to do just that.
-When you click the `delve` button, Bramdroid will find similar quotes about the same topic, and display them to you.
+When you click the `delve` button, Commonplace Bot will find similar quotes about the same topic, and display them to you.
 This allows you to make a more informed decision about whether or not you want to add the quote to your collection, as well as see multiple books that may share the same concept.
 This is akin to a depth-first search of the latent space of the LLM.

 ![Screenshot 2023-09-17 18-59-18](https://github.com/bramses/bramdroid/assets/3282661/16533d14-e51c-4289-81a2-22c706c1a980)
 ![Screenshot 2023-09-17 18-59-36](https://github.com/bramses/bramdroid/assets/3282661/cf0a8804-ed05-426c-847c-a178f6a4e7a3)